 - 373 volunteer days serving with San Diego Canyonlands.
 Each person spends at least one day volunteering with SDC.

 Residents in San Diego’s neighborhood of City Heights are encouraged to apply for services.
 Please note that it is not possible to complete all requested work due to time, budget and volunteer limitations.

 In order to receive our services you must:

-- Complete a Home Repair Work Request.
+- Complete an application.
 If you would rather have a hard copy mailed to you, please call (916) 488-6441 or email Megan Walsh.